MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 ### Step 1: Deploy identity protection

 Microsoft Entra ID Protection detects identity-based risks, reports them, and allows administrators to investigate and remediate these risks to keep organizations safe and secure.
-Risk data can be further fed into tools like Conditional Access to make access decisions or fed to a security information and event management (SIEM) tool for further analysis and investigation.
+Risk data can be further fed into tools like conditional access to make access decisions or fed to a security information and event management (SIEM) tool for further analysis and investigation.

 1. Review existing reports
-1. Plan for Conditional Access risk policies
+1. Plan for conditional access risk policies
 1. Configure your policies
 1. Monitoring and continuous operational needs